Free shipping

 How to Install a Fireplace: The Ultimate DIY Guide

-The installation of a fireplace can be a costly and potentially dangerous endeavor, with gas fireplace installation even more challenging still.
-By the end of this brief article, you will be armed with the information and resources necessary to install a fireplace safely and economically.
+Installing a fireplace can be costly and potentially dangerous, with gas fireplace installation even more challenging.
+By the end of this brief article, you'll have the information and resources necessary to install a fireplace safely and economically.

-This article will simplify the fireplace installation process and guide you through every aspect.
-Whether you ultimately decide to hire a contractor to install your fireplace or do it yourself, take full advantage of our free fireplace installation checklists to ensure you get the job done right.
+This article will simplify the fireplace installation and guide you through every aspect.
+Whether you hire a contractor to install your fireplace or do it yourself, please take full advantage of our free fireplace installation checklists to ensure you get the job done right.

 How to Install a Fireplace: The Ultimate DIY Guide